iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Fenchel Rockafellar Duality.md

 **Observations**:

-From the properties of the convex conjugate, the dual problem is obvious, concave with the maximization objective.
+From the properties of the convex conjugate, the dual problem is obviously, concave.

+**Standing Assumptions**:

+We assume that $f, g$ are convex, closed and proper functions.
+This is required for the discussion of duality, but not necessary for generating the primal and the dual problem.

-**Strong Duality Conditions:**
+**Strong Duality Condition:**

-The simultaneous existence of minizers for the primal and dual such that, their objective values are equaled to each other is characterized by the following theorem:
+The simultaneous existence of minimizers both primal and dual such that their objectives are equaled is characterized following theorem:

-**Theorem: Duality**
+**Theorem: Fenchel Rockafellar Duality**
 > Let $x\in \text{dom}(g), y \in \text{dom}(h)$, then all of the following are equivalent:
 > 1. $x$ is a primal solution and $y$ is a dual solution achieving: $\mu = \mu^\star$.
 > 2. $g(x) + h(Ax) = -g^\star(A^*y) - h^\star(-y)$.